Hi, I'm Lance! My goal is to advance our understanding of intelligent systems by modeling cognitive systems and improving artificial systems.

 Bayesian modeling of cognitive systems: the free-energy principle has been proposed as a unifying theory of action, perception, and learning in the brain.
 We are discovering that this theory can be derived through careful examination of the statistical physics of systems in open exchange with their environment.
 Key papers: [2,3,4,5].

 Decision-making in autonomous agents: building upon descriptions of decision-making from cognitive science and artificial intelligence, we need to develop scalable methodologies for intelligent and explainable decision-making in artificial agents.
 Key papers: [6,7,8,9,10,11].

-Generative modeling and causal inference: the problem of causal inference—learning generative models from data—is at the core of cognitive science and artificial intelligence.
+World model and causal representation learning: the problem of causal representation learning—learning generative models from data—is at the core of cognitive science and artificial intelligence.
 How do infants learn a model of the world that supports common-sense reasoning and do so rapidly and with limited data?
 How can we understand and replicate this ability so unique to humans in machines?
 I am interested in the combination of: AI efforts to solve this problem, descriptions of human world models and human developmental learning, as well as the perspectives offered by optimization on spaces of probability distributions.
 Key papers: [12,13,14].